christiejibaraki/design-patterns/README.md

 - Favor composition over inheritance
 - Classes should be open for extension, but closed for modification
 - Strive for loose coupling between objects that overlap
+- Depend on abstractions.
+Do not depend upon concrete classes (Dependency inversion principle)
+    - No variable should hold a reference to a concrete class
+    - No class should derive from a concrete class
+    - No method should override an implemented method of any of its base classes